websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/upgrading-to-elasticsearch-7.md

 1. \[7.2 only\] [Blacklist the bundled Liferay Connector to Elasticsearch 6](#blacklisting-elasticsearch-6) and [install](../connecting-to-elasticsearch.md#install-the-elasticsearch-7-connector) the Connector to Elasticsearch 7.

-1. Configure the Connector to Elasticsearch 7 to connect to Elasticsearch 7.9+.
+1. Configure the Connector to Elasticsearch 7 to connect to Elasticsearch.

 1. Re-index all search and spell check indexes.